Nurture your child’s development with Montessori at home

 Introducing New Foods to Toddlers as a Sensory Activity

-Toddler Painting Activities Offer Layers of Valuable Learning
+Painting Activities Offer a Toddler Layers of Valuable Learning

 Boundaries and Order Found Within the Toddler Play Space

-“Order is one of the needs of life which, when it is satisfied, produces a real happiness.” ~ Maria Montessori* A beautifully prepared toddler play space should contain thoughtfully selected toys and materials intended to meet the child’s developmental needs and abilities.
-Attractive and edited toy shelves and baskets along with open floor spaces can
+“Gradually, we came to recognise the child’s love for order and witnessed its surprising memory of the exact position of each object.”~ Maria Montessori, Citizen of the World A prepared toddler play space contains thoughtfully selected toys and beautiful materials intended to meet the child’s developmental needs and abilities.
+Attractive and edited toy shelves and baskets,